Open Data Hub logo

 Logs are no longer stored in S3-compatible storage for Python scripts which are running in Elyra pipelines.
 From Open Data Hub version 2.14, you can view these logs in the pipeline step log viewer.

-For this change to take effect, you must use the latest runtime images for Elyra, which are provided in the 2024.1 workbench images.
+For this change to take effect, you must use the Elyra runtime images provided in the 2024.1 or 2024.2 workbench images.

-If you have an older workbench image version, update the Version selection field to 2024.1, as described in Updating a project workbench.
+If you have an older workbench image version, update the Version selection field to 2024.1 or 2024.2, as described in Updating a project workbench.

 Updating your workbench image version will clear any existing runtime image selections for your pipeline.
 After you update your workbench version, open your workbench IDE and update the properties of your pipeline to select a runtime image.